karkman/MMB-901_Metagenomics/Practicals/README.md

 ## Strain engraftment

 The next step is to determine the strain engraftment of the selected MAGs from the donor to few selected recipients.
 We will use anvio workflows, which is a snakemake wrapper for anvi'o.
-You can learn more about Snakemake, a workflow manager, from here: [https://snakemake.readthedocs.io/en/stable/](https://snakemake.readthedocs.io/en/stable/).
+You can learn more about anvi'o workflows here: [https://merenlab.org/2018/07/09/anvio-snakemake-workflows](https://merenlab.org/2018/07/09/anvio-snakemake-workflows) and about Snakemake, the workflow manager used with anvi'o workflows, from here: [https://snakemake.readthedocs.io/en/stable/](https://snakemake.readthedocs.io/en/stable/).

 Before we can run the workflow, we need to pre-process the annotated genome files (Genbank files from Bakta) for anvi'o and prepare few files for the workflow.

 ### Process Genbank files